nikkiricks/Sloane-Phone-Node/README.md

 ## The Real Life Inspiration

-One day, when leaving my kids with a new babysitter, my oldest, who was 6 at the time was really nervous about it and didn’t want us to go.
+One day, when leaving my kids with a new babysitter, my oldest, who was 6 at the time was nervous about it and didn’t want us to go.
 Before the babysitter came, I told her that we could create a secret password to pass through the babysitter without him knowing.
-I said that we could tell the babysitter that my partner and I were going to go grocery shopping and my daughter was going to think about the type of fruit she was wanting us pick up.
-But the secret password was, that if she was having a really hard time and needed us to come home she could tell the babysitter to text us saying she wanted “bananas” (a fruit my daughter doesn’t like) but if she was having a great time and didn’t need us to come home she could text us and say she wanted “kiwi” (one of my daughters favorite fruit).
+I said that we could tell the babysitter that my partner and I were going to go grocery shopping and my daughter was going to think about the type of fruit she was wanting us to pick up.
+But the secret password was, that if she was having a really hard time and needed us to come home she could tell the babysitter to text us saying she wanted “bananas” (a fruit my daughter doesn’t like) but if she was having a great time and didn’t need us to come home she could text us and say she wanted “kiwi” (one of my daughter's favorite fruit).

 Bad time = “bananas” Good time = “kiwi”